Municue

 2 hearings·Last: Aug 7, 2025·PD Amendment·Corridor·Notable

-This proposal creates a new subdistrict within Planned Development District (PDD) No. 598 for property along West Wheatland Road, between South Polk Street and South Hampton Road, north of the LBJ Freeway.
-The subdistrict designation shapes future development regulations and land use patterns in this corridor area.
+An application proposed creating a new subdistrict within Planned Development District No. 598 on property along West Wheatland Road, between South Polk Street and South Hampton Road, north of LBJ Freeway.
+The proposal underwent City Plan Commission review but stalled without reaching final approval.

 May 22: Carried: 13 to 0